mahrang/Snake-Game/README.md

 https://github.com/user-attachments/assets/c5fac7d9-5d91-47de-b893-f151a8061dc3

 When the snake eats food (yellow square), its body grows, it moves faster, and the player earns 1 point.
 When the snake eats poison (red square), its body shrinks but its speed isn't affected, and the player loses 1 point.
 Once both the snake's body and head are gone, the score will be -1 and the game will end.
+Game can be paused/unpaused by pressing p.
+Snake cannot go in reverse unless its body size is 1, meaning it only has a head.

 ## Dependencies for Running Locally
 * cmake >= 3.7